 The Academy of Nutrition and Dietetics, which oversees the profession, creates educational standards for all dietetic professionals.
 This ensures that all dietetic professionals practice under the same code of ethics.
 It also ensures that all dietetic students nationwide are learning the same principles and receiving the same quality of education necessary to succeed in the professional world.

-So if you’re looking to pursue the path to an RD license, then you’ll need to apply to a college that specifically has an accredited Didactic Program in Dietetics (DPD).
-The Academy has a search engine that makes finding schools with the DPD accreditation simple.
-Check it out here: https://www.eatrightpro.org/acend/accredited-programs/didactic-programs-in-dietetics
+If you’re looking to pursue the path to an RD license, then you’ll need to apply to a college that specifically has an accredited Didactic Program in Dietetics (DPD).
+The Academy has a search engine that makes finding schools with DPD accreditation simple.

 The Dietetic Internship is often the bridge between your academic studies and your professional career.
 This experience allows you to become familiar with a variety of settings, including but not limited to hospitals, outpatient clinics, food service management, research facilities, and schools.